 AI Bastakiya, or it is better known as the Bastakiya quarter, was an Iranian colony.
 The district was established at the end of the 19th Century by Sunni Iranian merchants to cater to their textile and pearl trade.
 The place is a perfect display of Dubai before the federation of the Emirates.
 This heritage site has been declared as a conservation area.
-This makes the district perfect for a short tour.
+This makes the district perfect for a short Dubai tour.

 What makes AI Bastakiya so dazzling?

 The city was Qasim Bin Abdullah Al Bastaki, hence the name.
-The area was once considered to be dull and old, but now is the essence and magnificence of Old Dubai.
+The area was once considered dull and old, but now is the essence and magnificence of Old Dubai.
 Architecture is unique as the style is a combination of cultures that have helped build Dubai.

 Attractions to visit in AI Bastakiya:

 - Historical Building section: The building was constructed in 1930-31 over an area of 400 sq.
 Meter.
 The building consists of a small building paired with two towers, each three-story.
 The building was created to help visitors view the magnificent Dubai creek.